Second brain for relationships

 Who likes golf?

-3 people match grounded in your notes
+3 matches from your notes

 • Maya Okonkwo · VP Platform “…weekend golf at Sentosa” Note · Mar